 The unemployment rate for Oklahoma City has remained relatively low even through the recession.
 This capital city has shown growth in the fields of natural resources, mining, wholesale, government and energy.
 This city also has a very low commute time on average.
 In 2008, Forbes magazine named Oklahoma City as the most recession-proof city in America.

 Salt Lake City has great expectations for job growth, both current and future, especially in the fields of recreation tourism and in the information sector.
 Besides being the HQ for the Mormon Church, Salt Lake City is the nation’s largest banking center.
-It has one of the lowest unemployment rates in the country and a minimal commute time.
+It has one of the lowest unemployment rates in the country and minimal commute time.

 #1 Austin, TX